nuagetsu/VecRepV3/README.md

 # NCC Score

 ## Definition

-TODO this is confusing.
-Need more examples and demos

 The NCC (Normalisation Cross Correlation) score between 2 images is defined as the *max value obtained after performing a template matching between one image and another.* For more details see [here](https://docs.opencv.org/3.4/d4/dc6/tutorial_py_template_matching.html).